 She was also referred to as a “trained social worker” in an era when few were educated in that area.
 However, I haven’t found details about her education yet.
 Also before she came to Omaha, she was apparently a real estate agent for a large land-holding in Michigan called the Homestead Orchard Estate.

 In North Omaha, she became involved throughout the community, including activities at St. Phillip the Deacon Episcopal Church and in the theater.
 She was credited as a founder of North Omaha’s Negro Women’s Christian Association, which was a segregated YWCA; and as a founder of North Omaha’s Colored Old Folks’ Home.
 She served as the president of the Omaha chapter of the NAACP from 1918 until she died in 1920.
-She was also one of the directors of a Black-owned department store planned for North 24th Street called the Cooperative Workers of America.
+She was also one of the directors of a short-lived Black-owned department store on North 24th Street called the Cooperative Workers of America.
 Jessie Hale-Moss was also a leader of the Omaha NAACP when it was formally started in 1919.

 1919 in Omaha